hiulit/kaleistyleguide/README.md

 # Kalei - Style guide

+This is a **fork** from [Thomas Davis' Kalei - Style guide](https://github.com/thomasdavis/kaleistyleguide).

+## Generate bootstrap-like documentation for your own CSS!

-This project aims at making sure your style sheets are fully documented whilst being synchronized with your webpages styles.
+This project aims at making sure your style sheets are fully documented whilst being synchronized with your project styles.

 To do this, it actually uses your live style sheets in so that, at anytime, you can review how your style guide looks.